A beginner’s guide to Romanesque art

 The first international style since antiquity

 The term “Romanesque,” meaning in the manner of the Romans, was first coined in the early nineteenth century.
-Today it is used to refer to the period of European art from the second half of the eleventh century throughout the twelfth (with the exception of the region around Paris where the Gothic style emerged in the mid-twelfth century).
+Today it is used to refer to the period of European art from the eleventh century throughout the twelfth (with the exception of the region around Paris where the Gothic style emerged in the mid-twelfth century).
 In certain regions, such as central Italy, the Romanesque continued to survive into the thirteenth century.
 The Romanesque is the first international style in Western Europe since antiquity—extending across the Mediterranean and as far north as Scandinavia.
 The transmission of ideas was facilitated by increased travel along the pilgrimage routes to shrines such as Santiago de Compostela in Spain (a pilgrimage is a journey to a sacred place) or as a consequence of the crusades which passed through the territories of the Byzantine empire.
 There are, however, distinctive regional variants—Tuscan Romanesque art (in Italy) for example is very different from that produced in northern Europe.

 Master of Taüll, apse painting, Sant Clement in Taüll, c.
 1123 (Museu Nacional d'Art de Catalunya, Barcelona)